sanchaitriyasutt/docs/เนื้อหา/github/การค้นหาความปลอดภัยช่องโหว่และข้อผิดพลาดในรหัสของคุณ/running-codeql-code-scanning-in-your-ci-system.md

 {% note %}

-**Note:** If you use a containerized build, you need to run the {% data variables.product.prodname_codeql_runner %} in the container where your build task takes place.
+**Note:** If you use a containerized build, you need to run the {% data variables.product.prodname_codeql_runner %} in the container where your build task takes place.Ko07082520@gmail.com

 {% endnote %}